jamesmontemagno/MediaPlugin/nuget/readme.txt

 **ANDROID N**
 If your application targets Android N (API 24) or newer, you must use version 2.6.0+.

-You must also add a few additional configuration files to adher to the new strict mode:
+You must also add a few additional configuration files to adhere to the new strict mode:

 1.)
 Add the following to your AndroidManifest.xml inside the <application> tags: